mnemnion/loon/notes/clu/compiling.md

 The transform context has an important consequence, inner evaluators can be used to launch arbitrarily elaborate subprograms, either waiting for their results or simply continuing.
 As a salient example, the source might contain a script to launch unit tests and/or continuous integration, then continue compiling and running without waiting for the results.
 One might keep git parameters in a configuration table and autocommit with each run.

+There is a separate instance of the Lua evaluator called `Now`, and a template designed to use it will evaluate in the `Now` context.
+Note that, called within an existing `Now` context, the template wil defer, don't be thrown by the name.
+The effect is the same, a Now template will execute during compilation.
+By default, the string is parsed by Clu, it is of course possible to e.g. parse with JSON and evaluate with Now.